 - 8 figs

-- In a small or medium saucepan (large enough to hold the figs) heat water, honey, and sugar on medium-high.
+- In a small or medium saucepan that's large enough to hold the figs, heat water, honey, and sugar (and vanilla and cinnamon, if using) on medium-high.
 Cook until sugar dissolves.
 Reduce heat to medium-low and add figs. Let simmer until tender but not mushy, 5-10 minutes, turning them occasionally so that each side is poached evenly.
 Using a slotted spoon, transfer figs to a bowl.
 Let the water-honey liquid continue simmering on medium-low heat until liquid reduces and thickens to a syrup consistency, about 15 more minutes.
 Let cool.

 - Once the figs have cooled slightly, remove stems and cut in half.